myamout/Ethereum_Primer/README.md

 those.
 The truffle.js file just exports the network settings of the blockchain you want to connect to.
 The default is the testrpc so we don't need to change anything, however if you want to start working on the test network or even Homestead you'd need to change the configs inside of the networks object.
 The contracts folder is where all of your smart contracts will go.
 When you run `truffle compile` it will look into that folder and compile any smart contracts that have been altered.
 The migrations folder is used to migrate your contracts to the blockchain with the `truffle migrate` command.
 In this guide we will be using web3.js to migrate our contracts as there still is an open issue when using truffle to migrate contracts to the testrpc.
 However the migration command works fine when migrating to the test network or Homestead.
 The test folder holds all of your tests.
-You'll be able to test your contracts using Solidity or JavaScript and I've provided example tests for both.
+You'll be able to test your contracts using Solidity or JavaScript.
+I've left the sample test Truffle provides so you can take a look at how it's structured.
 Lastly we have main.js.
 This script is what we'll be using to deploy and interact with our smart contract.
 I have the script setup to take in command line arguments and our commands will be invoked by running yarn scripts.
 I'll go over that once we touch that part of the guide.

 ## Let's Look At A Simple Solidity Contract
 Like we discussed earlier the blockchain is excellent for storing information so lets make a simple contract that allows users to store